ApryseSDK/appian-config-file-samples/README.md

-# appian-config-file-samples
+# Appian Component Config File References

-Repo for config files (custom scripts) that can be helpful references and starting points.
+This repo is for config files (custom scripts) that can be helpful references and starting points when working with the Appian component.